chinchalinchin/scrilla/README.md

 12. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
 I think there may be some mismatch of types in date comparisons.

-14. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
-NOTE: Pretty sure this is resolved now, but needs further testing.
-Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.
+14. Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.

 15. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
 Will need to find a cloud provider to deploy onto.
 Perhaps [Heroku](https://www.heroku.com/)